Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-gengrid.md

 2. Define the gengrid item class:

-   a.
-Create a gengrid item class with the `elm_gengrid_item_class_new()` function, set a style to the item class, and register the callback functions.
+   1. Create a gengrid item class with the `elm_gengrid_item_class_new()` function, set a style to the item class, and register the callback functions.

    The gengrid item class must be freed manually with `elm_gengrid_item_class_free()` function after all items are appended.